 In September 2020, after a postdoc at Carnegie Mellon University, I started my position as tenure-track faculty in the Mechanical Engineering Department at University of Michigan – Dearborn.

 I am a computational mechanician whose passion is developing novel computational methods and solving real-world applications using such methods.
-Fluids, solids, and their interactions are my areas of expertise.
-I am particularly interested in establishing collaborations with experimentalists to validate mathematical models, verify computational methods, and create synergies between experimental and computational approaches.
+Fluids, structures, and their interactions are my areas of expertise.
+I am particularly interested in establishing collaborations with experimentalists to validate mathematical models and solve engineering applications by creating synergies between experimental and computational approaches.

 I have taught the following courses: